CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

     {{%notice warning%}}

     This step deletes all Quagga configuration files.
-Please ensure you Ensure to back up
+Please ensure you back up your configuration.
-    your configuration.

     {{%/notice%}}

     {{%notice warning%}}

-    Cumulus Networks does not recommendDo *not* reinstalling the `quagga` and `quagga-compat` packages once they have been removed.
-While they can be reinstalled to continue migration iterations, limited testing has taken placeafter
-    you remove them, ands configuration issues mayight occur.
+    Cumulus Networks does not recommend reinstalling the `quagga` and `quagga-compat` packages once they have been removed.
+While they can be reinstalled to continue migration iterations, limited testing has taken place, and configuration issues may occur.

     {{%/notice%}}